usafa-astro-331/Astro-331X/lab_04a_attitude_determination/README.md

 Spin FlatSAT gently back and forth several times.

 Let FlatSAT rotate slowly through at least 3 complete revolutions.

-Spin FlatSAT quickly (at least 1 RPM) through at least 3 complete revolutions.

-## magnetic heading measurement

-Calibrate your

-## Lab station cleanup

-- Transfer saved data to your group's storage location
-- Disconnect devices from FlatSAT and all computers
-- Replace all items at your lab station the way you found them.
-- Have your instructor check off your lab station before you depart.

 ## Post-lab data analysis